 Is taking a break in a relationship healthy?
 This is a thought that most of us have pondered at some point.
 “Do breaks in relationships work or this time away will only drift us further apart?”
 Well, when a relationship is blossoming, it feels as though nothing can go wrong.
 Then reality hits you like a truck and you realize holding a relationship together isn’t a cakewalk, especially if the bickering never stops.

-If you’re ignoring the glaring reasons to take a break in a relationship, you’re basically writing its obituary.
-No, your problems won’t magically go away after a break but it’ll do you some good to step away from a stressful situation for a while.
-But how do you decide which problems are big enough to warrant taking a break from a relationship for your mental health?
-And how long should a break in a relationship last?
+If you’re ignoring the glaring reasons for taking a break in a relationship, you’re basically writing its obituary.
+No, your problems won’t magically go away after a break.
+That’s a rather unrealistic expectation.
+But temporary separation can help you see the relationship problems from a new perspective and find the root cause of the complications between you and your partner.
+So, how do you decide which red flags are big enough to warrant taking space in a relationship?

 What Is Meant By Taking A Break In A Relationship?

-The reasons to take a break in a relationship can vary from couple to couple.
-For some, a lack of trust and constant suspicion can be a reason to hit the pause button on their relationship.
+The reasons for taking a break in a relationship can vary from couple to couple.
+For some, trust issues can be a reason to hit the pause button.
 For others, it can be incessant fighting and bickering.
 There are no right or wrong reasons here.
-Even if you’ve been mulling over “Is taking a break from the relationship to work on myself a good idea?”, then know that too is just as valid a reason as any.
+Even if you’ve been mulling over “Can taking a break save a relationship?” then that too is just as valid a reason as any.

 Are there any alternatives to taking a break in a relationship?

 According to a study, 6%–18% of US couples who are still married have separated at some point in their marriage.
 So, you are not out of line to think about how to take a healthy break in a marriage.
 Taking time off for self-care and personal growth sounds like a sensible choice.
 If anything, it will only be keeping your relationship fresh.
 But it’s also important that you are on the same page about this decision and are willing to come back to your partner after the clarity break.